 According to the National Academy of Science the Recommended Daily Intake (RDI) for vitamin E is 15 milligrams which is equivalent to 22 International Units (IU) of natural alpha-tocopherol or 33 IUs of the synthetic form.
-Of course, we must understand that the RDI is a measure of vitamin E used to prevent deficiency; NOT the amount that is necessary to prevent disease and thus promote wellness.
+Of course, we must understand that the RDI is a measure of vitamin E used to prevent deficiency; NOT the amount that is necessary to support health and promote wellness.
 The RDA (Recommended Daily Allowance) is still used on food labels, and is 30 IU of alpha- tocopherol.

 Vitamin E can be found in vegetable oils, grains, nuts and green leafy vegetables.
 Corn and soybean oil have proportionally more gamma-tocopherol than other oils.
 Can you get you 400 IU from food only, instead of supplements?
 Yes...if you can eat 1000 almonds (658g of fat) or 120 cups of broccoli!